zalando/skipper/docs/operations.md

 which are relevant for production use.

-Skipper is proven to scale with number of routes beyond 200.000 routes running with peaks to 45.000 http requests per second.
+Skipper is proven to scale with number of routes beyond 200.000 routes per instance.
+Skipper is running with peaks to 45.000 http requests per second using multiple instances.

 ## Connection Options